 Different certification organisations

-The Project Management Institute is definitely the most established and revered of all project management certification bodies.
-Here are some of the other project management certification organisations, or organisations that offer project management certification:
+The Project Management Institute is definitely one of the most established and highly recognised project management certification bodies.
+Here are some of the other organisations that offer project management certification:

 - Association for Project Management